 The Impacts of Maternity and Parental Leave on Parents: Evidence from Finland

 The Impacts of Maternity and Parental Leave on Children: Evidence from Finland

 Evolution of the Child Penalty, with Kristiina Huttunen

 Have costs of motherhood changed over time, and how much have changes in family policies contributed to these changes?
 This paper presents evidence on the evolution of the child penalty in Finland over the last 50 years.
 During this time, Finland has gone through several family policy reforms that radically improved the conditions of new parents.
 Mothers went from having no paid maternity leave at the beginning of the 1960s to being granted one the most generous and longest parental leaves in the world.
 Exploiting population-wide administrative records from 1970 until today, we illustrate how changes in the child penalty have evolved alongside changes in family policies and changes in selection into motherhood.
 The child penalty in Finland has decreased by almost 60% since the 1970s, from around 60% to 25%.
 However, most of the decline happened in the first ten years, during which both the availability of formal subsidized day care and the length of paid parental leave expanded significantly.
 The child penalty stopped its decline in the second half of the 1980s, at the same time as the introduction of the “child homecare allowance”, a subsidy that encourages mothers to stay home with their children until the youngest child’s third birthday.
 The introduction and later extensions of paternity leave did not correspond with any changes in the child penalty.

 Does Paid Parental Leave Affect Children’s Schooling Outcomes?
 Replicating Danzer and Lavy (2018).
-Accepted at Journal of Applied Econometrics
+Forthcoming at Journal of Applied Econometrics